 Al: Yeah.
 Lending is a moving target.
 Things are changing all the time.
 I just received a couple of things from the bank that said this is what the new SBA policy is going to be.
-So, you really have to be adaptive and you really have to be in this business full time to be a benefit to your clients.
+You have to be adaptive and you have to be in this business full time to be a benefit to your clients.

 Al: Well, you want to put yourself in an advantage, a client should.
-And to be honest with you, if you’re working directly with a bank, sometimes that’s not in your best A payment from a borrower or deposit-taking financial institution to a lender or depositor of an amount above repayment of the principal sum, at… because the bank has their best interest in mind.
+And to be honest with you, if you’re working directly with a bank, sometimes that’s not in your best interest because the bank has their best interest in mind.
 You might need somebody in between there that knows what the bank’s rules are, what they’re looking for.
 And then, of course, what you’re trying to achieve and to put that package together correctly so it works for everybody.

 Parick: Well said.
 One of the most popular ways to finance a small business investment, acquisition, start up a small business, or even start up a franchise or buy a franchise is through the SBA 7 loan program.
-And at Having put someone or something through a careful examination.
-At Vetted Biz, we put franchises and businesses through a careful examination and benchmarking of… Biz we’ve gone through 1.1 million loans of which 100,000 were to franchisees.
-So we get it from the data side but I don’t get it as well from the process and the nuances and the actual deal structuring and making it happen.
+And at Vetted Biz we’ve gone through 1.1 million loans of which 100,000 were to franchisees.
+We get it from the data side but I don’t get it as well from the process and the nuances and the actual deal structuring and making it happen.
 So, tell us a little bit about the SBA 7(a) loan program as it applies to someone investing in a franchise.

 Al: I think the first thing you start with is, you know, what is the size of the loan?
 What is the industry of the loan?
 What do the person’s financials and financial profile look like?
 And then, of course, you also have to look at the FDD, the franchise itself, and see the strength of that.
 And then it helps to work with many different banks to know exactly what they’re looking for.